amiya-pattnaik/rest-atf/README.md

 NOPROXY / noproxy

-This gives you quite a bit more control, like setting which sites shouldn't be proxied via the NO_PROXY variable.
+This gives you quite a bit more control, like setting which sites shouldn't be proxied via the `NO_PROXY` variable.

 ## TLS/SSL

 Sometimes an API needs to have some extra security and therefore requires a client certificate.
 This is actually fairly common with private corporate APIs, so it's worth knowing how to do this.

-Another possible scenario is that you want your HTTP requests to explicitly trust certain certificate authorities, which could include certificates self-signed by you or your company.
+Another possible scenario is that you want your HTTP requests to explicitly trust certain `certificate authorities`, which could include certificates self-signed by you or your company.

-As with all of the other configurations we've seen so far, these are set in the options object:
+As with all of the other configurations we've seen so far, these are set in the  `options` object:

 ```
 const fs = require('fs');